Written by Alison Smith

 Friends are important.
 So important.
 So make sure that you take the time to connect with your friends during the school holidays.

 Whether it’s over a cup of tea, a beer or a glass of wine, take the time to thank your friends for putting up with your ‘ups and downs’ during report card writing season.
 Thank your friends for relentlessly inviting you to go out during term time, despite the fact that nine times out of ten you said no because you were too tired.
-Say yes to going out during the school holidays, even if you are out of practice.
+Say yes to going out during the school holidays, even if you are out of practise.

-Ideally, you have a first class ticket to London ready to go for the school holidays.
+Ideally, you have a first class ticket to New York ready to go for the school holidays.
 If not, travel doesn’t have to be overseas, it could be as simple as planning a day trip.
 The important thing is to get out there and to step out of your comfort zone.

 Travel forces you to take time off from the daily tasks that can fill up your school holidays.
 Globe-trotting opens up so many possibilities for making new friends, experiencing new cultures, stepping out of your comfort zone and learning.